Santa Cruz County Parks & Recreation Commission

 Maggie’s daughter enjoyed 10 years as a City Junior Lifeguard and her entire family has relied on City recreational programs for decades for child care as well as personal fulfillment.
 Duncan-Merrell is dedicated to ensuring that Santa Cruz’s recreational programs are affordable and accessible to our community and advocates for maintaining safe, clean and fully functioning parks and beaches for all.

 Steven Bennett is a lifelong resident of Santa Cruz County.
-He was raised in the Live Oak area and is now living in Watsonville with his wifeand two children.
+He was raised in the Live Oak area and is now living in Watsonville with his wife and two children.
 He has a personal interest in helping keep County parks and recreation operating and expanding to serve the greater public.
-Mr. Bennett has been working on the environmental clean up of the former Fort Ord site for the past 14 years.
+Mr. Bennett has been working on the environmental clean up of the former Fort Ord site for the past 23 years.
 He has served in multiple construction capacities on the Army Corps many sites, including but not limited to Foreman of construction crews, Contract Quality Control, and Coordinator of water supply for Prescribed Burns.
-In addition to this, he currently serves on the Santa Cruz County Hazardous Material Advisory Commission and the Pajaro Valley Little League Board of Directors.
+In addition to this, he currently serves on the Santa Cruz County Hazardous Material Advisory Commission, the Pajaro Valley Little League Board of Directors, and is Committe Chair for BSA troop 599 in Corralitos.

 Jim has lived in the San Lorenzo Valley for over 40 years.
 He worked for the Santa Cruz County Probation Department for over 28 years and retired as the Juvenile Hall Superintendent.
 Jim has also worked as the Executive Director for Community Options – a non-profit court referral agency which helps manage court ordered community service.
 He has served on the San Lorenzo Valley Water District Board, Santa Cruz LAFCO, and Santa Cruz County Board of Education.
 In his free time, Jim enjoys spending time with his family and grandchildren.